tomwillfixit/docker-league-of-legends/README.md

 Start a container based on the lol image :

 We are sharing in 2 devices; sound and NVIDIA graphics card.
-To find the device name of your graphics card run : ls /dev/dri You should see a card0.
-Add this into the --device option below.
-We run xhost + to allow the container to connect to the Xserver on the host.
+To find the device name of your graphics card run : `ls /dev/dri`
+You should see a card0.
+Add this into the second `--device` option below.
+We run `xhost +` to allow the container to connect to the Xserver on the host.

 Example :
 ```